iQuarc/Geco/README.md

 Geco uses C# string interpolation as a template engine for code generation, in order to allow:

- - Easy cusomization of templates (Simply edit the .cs file)
+ - Easy customization of templates (Simply edit the .cs file)
- - Easy degugging (Place a breakpoint an run)
+ - Easy debugging (Place a breakpoint an run)
- - Easy extensibility (Add a new task by creating a new C# class a simple interface `IRunnable`
+ - Easy extensibility (Add a new task by creating a new C# class a simple interface `IRunnable`)

-Geco uses task discovery at runtime and each task is configured using Dependency Injection.
-The  generation taks can be run during build or from interactive mode (Debug Run).
+Geco uses tass discovery at runtime and each task is configured using Dependency Injection.
+The generation tasks can be run during build or from interactive mode (Debug Run).

 ## Included generators